-When the phrase “like father, like son” is said, it means that someone resembles their parents, either in terms of appearance or because of their behavior.
+What is the meaning of the phrase “like father, like son”?
+It means that someone resembles their parents, either in terms of appearance or because of their behavior.

 Example: Barbara was at the grocery store with her grandson.
-While they were shopping, someone in the same isle as them tripped and dropped a bag of food on the ground.
-Her grandson immediately went over to help.
-Once he returned, Barbara told him: “That was kind of you, Walter.
-You know your father is the same way.
+As they were shopping, someone nearby tripped and dropped their bags of food all over the ground.
+Her grandson ran over to help.
+After he returned, Barbara told him: “That was kind of you, Walter.
+Your father is the same way, you know.
 Like father, like son, as the saying goes.”

-Thus, when someone notices a child is acting like their mom or dad, they might use the phrase “like father, like son.”
+When a child is acting like their mom or dad, someone might use the proverb “like father, like son.”
 There’s also a similar expression that goes “like mother, like daughter,” which pretty much means the same thing.

 “Look!
 Everyone who uses proverbs will apply this proverb to you: ‘Like mother, like daughter!’ “

-- A dad was drove his son to the store to buy some new clothes.
-As they were entering the store, the dad held the door open for an older couple.
-The son noticed.
-So the following week, when they returned to the same store, like father, like son, the boy also held the door open for someone.
+- Taylor needed some new clothes, so his dad took him shopping.
+As they entered the store, the dad politely held the door open for someone.
+The son noticed, so when the following week came and they returned to the same store, like father, like son, the boy also held the door open for someone.

-Note: The origins for many common idioms cannot be said with a certainty.
-So what’s provided are theories that may be plausible to how a phrase originated.
-But what if no explanation is given?
+Note: The origin for many common idioms cannot be said with a certainty, so what’s provided in such cases are theories that may be plausible to how a phrase originated.
+However, what if no explanation is given?

-In that case, there will likely be a quote on the page.
-These quotes that contain a particular phrase may be taken from old newspapers, poems, or books that were written centuries ago.
-The purpose of these quotes is so you can see how old the saying is.
+Well, at the very least, there will be a quote on the page.
+These quotes usually come from newspapers, poems, or books that were written centuries ago.
+Their purpose is to give the reader an idea for how old the saying is.
 It does not necessarily mean that the phrase originated from that source.
-It’s just like a “So it goes back to at least the 16th century” kinda thing.